krybc/budget-app/README.md

 - [ ] Removing category
 - [x] Transactions list filtering by month
 - [ ] Travis CI and Coveralls integration
-- [ ] e2e testing for auth
+- [ ] e2e tests for auth
-- [ ] unit testing for pages, components and services
+- [ ] unit tests for pages, components and services